 Geoscience Australia is part of the international research community and as such supports FAIR data principles (data that is Findable, Accessible, Interoperable, Reusable).
-More information on how Geoscience Australia meets these principles is outlined in the tabs below.
+More information on how Geoscience Australia meets these principles is outlined below.

 F1. (meta)data are assigned a globally unique and eternally persistent identifier.

 - GA mints DOIs for its data products and stores this information in eCAT - in addition to DOIs (resource identifiers) we may also include UUIDs as metadata identifiers